How Shujaat Bukhari’s murder exposes divide in media industry, dangers faced by fearless scribes

 I mourn Shujaat Bukhari's assassination despite the fact that he got assasinated at the hands of very forces he so valiantly defended..Most shocking that Lutyens media lionising him as a symbol of "courageous, independent journalism" & his pro secession politics as "moderate".— MadhuPurnima Kishwar (@madhukishwar) June 15, 2018

-Others stood up for the brave, moderate voice from Kashmir who was also a dear friend and mentor for many journalists in the state working under very difficult conditions.
+Others stood up for the brave, moderate voice from Kashmir who was also a friend, philosopher and guide to many young journalists in the state working under very difficult conditions.

 Shujaat Bukhari and I were colleagues at The Hindu.
 He was a formidable reporter, and, as editor of Rising Kashmir, a powerful voice for the embattled media fraternity, a true voice of sanity and reason.
 No words of condemnation are enough for the scum who have assassinated him.— Siddharth (@svaradarajan) June 14, 2018